fuzz/etcdon/README.md

 don commands can be run with either the full name or the abbreviation, eg `don install-crontab-postgres` and `don icp` are equivalent.

+#### all | a

+Copy backup, config and user files into the `local/` directory.
+See below for details.
+Note this does not back up the secrets file as that only needs to happen once--run `don gather-secrets` to back up the secrets file.

 #### gather-backups | gb

 Copy backup files from the server into the `local/` directory.
 This includes